10 March 2007

 Given my experience, I do not think I am a complete idiot when it comes to computers.
 At least I did not think so until last week.

 A newspaper I read here has a weekly section that deals with technology and computers.
-Each week the editor reviews a piece of software that S/He believes is something readers should use.
+Each week the editor reviews a piece of software that she believes is something readers should use.
 Last week's program-of-the-week was software that "magically" gets rid of junk on your computer so it will run faster.
-My Fujitsu notebook (and recently given the name "Piece of Shit" in Windows) has been a bit sluggish lately and XP Manager, the program I normally use to clean out the junk files on my drives, does not seem to have made any big improvement.
+My Fujitsu notebook has been a bit sluggish lately and XP Manager, the program I normally use to clean out the junk files on my drives, does not seem to have made any big improvement.
 So, what the heck.
 I downloaded the program and ran it.

 The thorough way this program cleaned up my hard drive was nothing short of, well, magic.
 During the process the program found more than twenty thousand temp files that should be disposed of.
 Fantastic!
 How could XP Manager leave so much junk around to slow me down?
 As the unneeded files were being zapped I got messages that Service Pack Two files were being replaced with other files of an unknown type.
 But why be nervous?
 The geeks who have enough time to make software to give away free must be brilliant enough to trust.